 The new Acro P2 and C2 re dots have a CR2032 battery compartment, and it is still on the side, meaning that you do not have to remove it from the firearm in case the battery dies, thus avoiding the re-zeroing process.
 You can expect five years (50.000 hours) of constant-on power at the medium setting.

-The first generation was powered by a small CR1632 battery that could not provide a battery life equal to that of their bigger Micro models.
+The first generation of red dots was powered by a small CR1632 battery that could not provide a battery life equal to that of their bigger Micro models.
 It took the Aimpoint engineers a while to figure out how to make the battery compartment bigger whilst keeping the size at the same level of compactness.

-Aimpoint managed to improve the ergonomics with buttons that produce more tactile clicks when compared to the previous generation.
+Aimpoint managed to improve the ergonomics with buttons that produce more tactile clicks when compared to the previous generation optics.
 The same applies to the turrets.
 None of these protrude out of the housing, so you can rest assured that it will not come to any unintentional settings changes during use.